esv4/synergyvsc/README.md

 ## Overview

-This repo contains the source and tests for integrating the Synergy DBL language into VS Code.
+This repo contains the source code and tests for integrating the Synergy DBL language into Visual Studio Code.

 ## How to Use